 Generally, you can use non-pressure-treated wood outside for about 2-5 years if it is not maintained or protected from high humidity, heavy rain, or prolonged exposure to sunlight.
 Also, untreated wood outdoors will not last as long as pressure-treated wood.

-Moreover, non-pressure-treated wood exposed to these elements will start to show signs of decay and rot within a few years.
+Additionally, untreated wood that is exposed to these weather conditions will begin to display indications of deterioration and decay within a few years.

 Risks of Using Non-Pressure Treated Wood Outside